Why Does My Dog Have Air Bubbles Under the Skin?

 Why does it feel as if my dog has air bubbles under his skin?
 Why does my dog's skin pop like bubble wrap or Rice Krispies when I pet him?
 Why does my dog's skin feel like a piece of crinkly tissue paper?
 These are many questions dog owners may ask when they are quite shocked by the sudden feeling of something not being quite right when they pet their dog and feel the skin.
 What is going on?

-Turns out, those who describe the sensation as if the dog has air bubbles or bubble wrap under their skin, are guessing correctly when it comes to what is really going on.
+It turns out that those who describe the sensation of their dog feeling like they have air bubbles or bubble wrap under their skin are guessing correctly when it comes to what is really going on.
 Indeed, there is a specific condition of the skin that is known for causing these symptoms and it goes by the name of "subcutaneous emphysema."